Kev-Castro/social_network_api/README.md

 - Within all of these sections they have objects.
     - They can all be shown, looked up by ID, Created, Updated, and Deleted.
 ---
-LETS SEARCH, ADD, UPDATE AND DELETE SOME USERS, THOUGHTS, FRIENDS, AND REACTOINS!
+LETS SEARCH, ADD, UPDATE AND DELETE SOME USERS, THOUGHTS, FRIENDS, AND REACTIONS!
 ---